To reduce data transfer, sounds are not downloaded by default. Choose your preferred setting:

-Understanding the fretboard - Part IV
+Understanding the fretboard - Part IVPlaying the same chords/scales on different strings

-The chords and triads you'll shift around here will be part of your daily business in the future and form the basis the more advanced stuff that's coming next.
+Final round of this series!
+And this will be the most fun, because we're going more and more from theory to practice.
+The chords and triads you'll shift around here will be part of your daily business in the future and form the basis for the more advanced stuff that's coming next.

-Just like in the previous chapters you'll explore what happens to structures (here chord shapes), if you displace them to different strings.
-You'll recognize and understand that so many different-looking things are actually exactly the same, just with some shifts caused by that one single irregularity in the guitars tuning.
+Just like in the previous chapters, you'll explore what happens to structures (here chord shapes), if you displace them to different strings.
+You'll recognize and understand that so many different-looking things are actually exactly the same, just with some shifts caused by that one single irregularity in the guitar's tuning.

 E major, A major, D major.
 3 chords, 3 different things, right?
 Far from it!